A Tiny Bottle With A LOT Of Information.

 But as the industry grows, so too do the regulations that e liquids must be governed by.
 So if you supply UK e liquid you need to clearly display a few things on your bottle:

 A tactile warning label, compliant with EN ISO 11683, must be clearly displayed on the e-liquid bottle packaging This will need to be applied separately to the main label as there are of course regulations to the size and thickness – and it must remain tactile for the estimated lifespan of the product.

 We do (of course) provide these and it’s not just e-liquid bottles you’ll see them on.
 Any product classed as harmful or potentially-hazardous should bear a tactile warning triangle, so these popular little stickers can be seen pretty much everywhere: But nowhere more so than on trusty bottles of e-liquid.

 Importantly, your labels help to make your product easily identifiable and build an instantly recognisable brand.
-We understand that you’ll likely have a pre-created design that you will want to upload – and you can do this via our online label maker!
+We understand that you’ll likely have a pre-created design that you will want to upload – and you can do this via our online label designer!